splendidcomputer/cora_project/README.md

 - [Prithviraj Sen, et al. "Collective classification in network data."
 AI Magazine, 2008.](https://linqspub.soe.ucsc.edu/basilic/web/Publications/2008/sen:aimag08/)

 ### Task
-Purpose of this project is to find the best machine learning algorithm to predict the scientific article classifications using the words availabe in the articles as features.
+The purpose of this project is to find the best machine learning algorithm to predict the scientific article classifications using the words availabe in the articles as features.

 ## Applied classifiers